 Know your number

 Even for those with brown skin, leading dermatologists, like our very own Dr. Sandra Lee, still suggest a sunscreen with a sun protection factor of at least 15.
 It should be applied between 15 and 30 minutes before going outdoors, then reapplied every two hours.
 If you’re swimming or participating in an activity that involves sweat, make a point to reapply immediately after you’ve dried off.

 Find a fitting formula

 Traditional sunblocks can leave a white, filmy cast that looks less than flattering on any skin tone.
 Luckily, today there are plenty of formulas that don’t leave that kind of residue.
-Use a moisturizer that includes SPF, like SLMD's Daily Moisturizer with SPF 15, which is also broad-spectrum so it will protect you from UVA and UVB rays!
-Or opt for a powder sunscreen, like UV Bounce, that'll protect and mattify your skin, and can be easily reapplied!
+Use a moisturizer that includes SPF, like Dual Defender SPF 30, which is also broad-spectrum so it will protect you from UVA and UVB rays.

 Take your vitamins